hpparvi/PyTransit/README.md

 Publications using the code
 ----------------------------
+  - Tingley, Brandon, H. Parviainen, et al. Confirmation of an exoplanet using the transit color signature : Kepler-418b , a blended giant planet in a multiplanet system.
+Astron.
+Astrophys.
+567, (2014).
+  - Gandolfi, Davide, H. Parviainen, et al. Kepler-423b: a half-Jupiter mass planet transiting a very old solar-like star.
+Astron.
+Astrophys.
+576, A11 (2015).
+  - Parviainen, H. et al. Transiting exoplanets from the CoRoT space mission.
+Astron.
+Astrophys.
+562, A140 (2014).
   - Gandolfi, Davide, H. Parviainen, et al. Kepler-77b: a very low albedo, Saturn-mass transiting planet around a metal-rich solar-like star.
 Astron.
 Astrophys.
 557, A74 (2013).
   - Parviainen, Hannu, H.J.
 Deeg, and J.A.
 Belmonte.
 “Secondary Eclipses in the CoRoT Light Curves: A Homogeneous Search Based in Bayesian Model Selection.”
 Accepted to A&A (2012)
   - Rouan, D., H. Parviainen, C. Moutou, Magali Deleuil, M. Fridlund, A Ofir, M. Havel, et al. “Transiting Exoplanets from the CoRoT Space Mission.”
 Astronomy & Astrophysics 537 (January 9, 2012): A54.